signadot/charts/signadot/operator/README.md

 | `tunnel.auditor.inboundRulesLuaScript`   | All inbound traffic (from cluster to workstation) will pass thru this script (if defined) in the Envoy auditor, check [HTTP Lua filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/lua_filter#stream-handle-api) documentation for details  | `""`    |
 | `tunnel.auditor.outboundRulesLuaScript`  | All outbound traffic (from workstation to cluster) will pass thru this script (if defined) in the Envoy auditor, check [HTTP Lua filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/lua_filter#stream-handle-api) documentation for details | `""`    |
 |                                          |                                                                                                                                                                                                                                                                              |         |
-### Istio Parameters
+### Istio parameters

 When Istio is enabled (`istio.enabled: true`), the Signadot Operator manipulates Istio VirtualServices by applying new HTTPRoutes where appropriate to direct traffic to sandboxed workloads.
 You can configure the operator to add labels and annotations to these objects when they are in use by the operator.
 Note that these labels and annotations are only added when the object comes into use.
 This can be useful for temporarily disabling CI sync, amongst other possibilities.

-Enabling Istio will activate the Istio proxy in the following components: the Signadot `agent` (for control-plane access to the cluster), the `tunnel-proxy` (to allow workstation access to the cluster via `signadot local connect`), and the managed job runner group (for executing in-cluster smart tests).
+Enabling Istio will activate the Istio proxy in the following components: in Signadot `agent` (for control-plane access to the cluster), in `tunnel-proxy` (to allow workstation access to the cluster via `signadot local connect`), and in the managed job runner group (for executing in-cluster smart tests).

 | Name                                | Description                                                                                               | Default |
 | ----------------------------------- | --------------------------------------------------------------------------------------------------------- | ------- |